OOKB/rwdf-site-theme/README.md

 rwdf-site-theme
 ===============

-Theme for rwdfoundation.org
+The Theme for rwdfoundation.org

-themes content from here: https://github.com/bjornmeansbear/rwdf-site-content (actually a dropbox repository now, but still updated to there every once in a while)
+The Content comes from a dropbox folder

-Powered by CAPE.
+The Theme and The Content get combined with [CAPE](http://www.cape.io/).